Rental Property Calculator

 Say the mutual fund pays a generous 5% annual dividend, and the rental property would deliver a cash-on-cash return of 7%.
 We’ll ignore potential appreciation of either asset to keep this example simple.

-But ultimately the purpose of calculating these rental property returns is to help you compare investments and choose the best one possible.
+But ultimately the purpose of calculating rental property ROI is to help you compare investments and choose the best one possible.

 What’s a Good ROI for a Rental Property?

 There is no one right answer for this question, but we’ll provide an answer anyway, because we don’t waffle or dissemble.
-In most cases, a rental ROI of under 5% is not worth pursuing (there would have to be other reasons to buy it besides ROI).
+In most cases, if the rental property calculator gives an ROI of under 5%, i is not worth pursuing (there would have to be other reasons to buy it besides ROI).
 You might as well invest in your retirement account instead, and save yourself the hassle.

 Returns between 5-10% are reasonable for rental properties, if you’ve included some conservative cushions for annual repairs, vacancy rate, etc. An ROI of over 10% is a good deal, assuming you’ve used accurate rent estimate and expense numbers in your calculation.